lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 #print(positive_tweets)
 ```

 Create bag of words for positive tweets.
 Instead of a list of tweets now we'll have a list of words.

 ```
 positive_tweets_bag = ''.join([str(tweet) for tweet in dataset_positive['Clean_tweet']])
 #print(positive_tweets_bag)
 ```

-You can plot this using wordcloud.
+You can plot this using wordcloud and matplotlib.

 wordcloud = WordCloud(stopwords = STOPWORDS, background_color = "white", max_words = 1000).generate(positive_tweets_bag)
 plt.figure(figsize = (10, 6))